camball/camball/README.md

 - 📝 Documentation, Note Taking (I'm an [Obsidian](https://obsidian.md) fan for life), and Technical Writing
 - 👨‍💻 Python, TypeScript, Shell, Go, and any functional langauge... (currently in progress of learning Rust and Go)

-Currently, I work on an internal FaaS platform for [@americanexpress](https://github.com/americanexpress) (One Data), eagerly learning the ins and outs of distributed computing, providing an excellent developer experience for our consumers, and maintaining a reliable platform.
+Currently, I work on [Soraban](https://www.soraban.com), an AI-powered copilot for tax firms that automates administrative tasks and manual data entry.

 I write about software engineering on [`blog.camball.io`](https://blog.camball.io).